 Intervention and the Obama Administration

 Despite the group's origins in the wake of the Iraq War, which Kristol was at the forefront of promoting, the Weekly Standard editor has been less than circumspect about the possibility for blowback from further U.S. intervention in the region.
-"Intellectuals overthink things," he said in August 2014.
+"Intellectuals overthink things," he purported in August 2014.
 "We allied with Stalin in World War II and helped create the captivity of Eastern Europe, you could argue. … We got involved in Afghanistan to bring down the Soviet Union and probably helped create, indirectly, some of what came about in Afghanistan and ideas that led to 9/11.
 That's life.
 Maybe we could have been cleverer in all these cases, but often, when you mess around in the real world, you have unintended effects and some of them are bad."
 Seeming to forget his previous point, Kristol concluded by wondering, "What's the harm of bombing [ISIS] at least for a few weeks and seeing what happens?
 I don't think there's much in the way of unanticipated side effects that could be bad there.
 We could kill a lot of very bad guys."

 Kristol endorsed a proposal by the neoconservative writer Max Boot to send 10,000 U.S. troops to Iraq to "annihilate ISIS" and accused the Obama administration of doing "nothing" to counter the threat purportedly posed by the group—a remark, many critics observed, he made some two weeks after the White House had begun launching airstrikes on ISIS positions in northern Iraq.